 Born shortly before the rise of Arianism, he probably was twisted up with the heresy and its followers, all souls under his care.
 His work at reconciliation seemed to earn him scorn from fellow orthodox, and probably colored his words so that he did not seem so strong against the heresy.

-But it is for his gentleness and mercy for all those who were a part of his life that shines through in his writing that we honor him as a Doctor of the Church he is because we came to recognize him for who he was.
+But it is for his gentleness and mercy for all those who were a part of his life that shines through in his writing that we honor him as a Doctor of the Church.
+We came to recognize him for who he was.
 He served in a difficult situation, held true to the orthodox beliefs but at the same time used soft rhetoric to reach those in error.
 He succeeded where other more strict orthodox Fathers like Gregory of Nyssa failed.

 Cyril, remind us of the humanity of even those we disagree with or find difficult to work with; help us to be thankful for all the people Christ puts into our lives.